As an Amazon Associate I earn from qualifying purchases.

 All pie crusts begin with the same ingredients: flour, salt, sugar (sometimes), cold water, and cold fat.

-The last ingredients that you’ll be working with are butter and shortening.
+The other ingredients that you’ll be working with are butter and shortening.
 I have tried making pie crust with purely butter and I just wouldn’t want to know what an all shortening crust would taste like.

 All butter?
 Much too greasy for me and very hard to handle.
 It also tastes like straight up butter.
 Good, but lots of the other flavors get lost in the shuffle.